input-output-hk/marlowe/response-to-audit-report.md

 >
 > The proofs of the lemmas can be found in […].

-We agree that the proposed prove is easier, but the lemma will become obsolete once we replace the custom MList with `HOL-Library/finiteMap`, which addresses other problems found in the report.
+We agree that the proposed proof is easier, but the lemma will become obsolete once we replace the custom MList with `HOL-Library/finiteMap`, which addresses other problems found in the report.